thecodeflayer/alttp-tracker/FAQ.md

 In this mode Link starts in the Dark World and must navigate to the Light World.
 The map in this mode is slightly different and logic to access locations has changed.

-To learn more about the randomizer options for these modes please read World State section of [alttpr.com/en/options](https://alttpr.com/en/options).
+To learn more about the randomizer options for these modes please read the 'World State' section of [alttpr.com/en/options](https://alttpr.com/en/options).